 - Enterprise resource planning ERP system

-What education is needed to be a Farm Product Buyer or Purchasing Agent?
+Education needed to be a Farm Product Buyer or Purchasing Agent:

-Those interested in being a Farm Product Buyer or Purchasing Agent may also be interested in:
+Those thinking about becoming a Farm Product Buyer or Purchasing Agent might also be interested in the following careers:

 Career changers with experience as a Farm Product Buyer or Purchasing Agent sometimes find work in one of the following fields: